 Student Dietetic Association (SDA).
-All dietetic majors are encouraged to belong to and be active in Viterbo University's SDA.
+All dietetic majors are required to belong to and be active in Viterbo University's SDA.
 This includes attending SDA meetings and volunteering to assist in SDA functions such as health fairs.
 The SDA is valuable to you in that it extends the opportunity to meet other dietetic majors, serve the community, and earn funds to attend state or national meetings.
 The annual membership fee is \$5.00.
 Officers are elected annually, each spring.

 Academy of Nutrition and Dietetics (Academy).
 The Academy of Nutrition and Dietetics is the national professional organization for Registered Dietitians.
 As such, the Association advocates for the profession and provides resources that help its members maintain the highest standard of practice.
 The Academy is also the organization that provides much of the continuing education credit necessary for maintenance of the status of Registered Dietitian Nutritionist (RDN).
-Junior and senior level dietetic majors are encouraged to join the Academy as student members.
+Fourth- and fifth-year dietetic majors are required to join the Academy as student members.
 As Academy members, they also become members of a state affiliate association (student designates which state).
 Most Viterbo dietetic students select the Wisconsin Academy of Nutrition and Dietetics (WAND).
 Membership applications and information are provided by the Academy website, (eatright.org).
+The Academy's membership year is June 1- May 31.
 The student membership fee is \$58.

 After graduation, students are eligible for Academy membership in the "active" category.
-At the end of the second semester of the senior year, the Coordinated Program Director will meet with them to initiate this process and assist in the application process.
+At the end of the second semester of the fifth year, the Coordinated Program Director initiate this process and assist in the application process.
 The AND Career Starter Dues Program offers reduced dues rates for members in their first five years of Active category membership eligibility.
 The graduated dues are offered in a tiered structure based on your RD/RDN eligibility date on file with the Commission on Dietetics Registration (CDR).
 Dues increase incrementally each year for up to five years to help you get established in the profession.
 Graduation date can be used in lieu of eligibility date for those who do not pursue a CDR credential.